symfony/symfony-docs/components/lock.rst

 .. tip::

-    To avoid letting the lock in a locking state, it's recommended to wrap the job in a try/catch/finally block to always try to release the expiring lock.
+    To avoid leaving the lock in a locked state, it's recommended to wrap the job in a try/catch/finally block to always try to release the expiring lock.

 In case of long-running tasks, it's better to start with a not too long TTL and